Trent Williams

-Trent Williams (born July 19, 1988) is an American football offensive tackle for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Oklahoma, where he was recognized as an All-American, and was drafted by the Washington Redskins fourth overall in the 2010 NFL Draft.
-Williams is considered one of the best tackles in the league, having made ten Pro Bowls and three All-Pro teams.
+Trent Williams (born July 19, 1988) is an American professional football offensive tackle for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Oklahoma Sooners, where he was recognized as an All-American, and was selected by the Washington Redskins fourth overall in the 2010 NFL draft.
+Williams is considered one of the greatest offensive tackles of all time, having made eleven Pro Bowls and four All-Pro teams.

-In 2019, Williams held out the entire year with the Redskins due to contractual and personal grievances regarding a cancerous growth on his head downplayed by the team but later determined by private doctors to be life threatening.
+In 2019, Williams held out the entire year with the Redskins due to contractual and personal grievances regarding a cancerous growth on his head downplayed by the team but later determined by private doctors to be life-threatening.
 The standoff eventually led to him being traded to the 49ers in 2020.

-Early years
+Early life

 Born and raised in Longview, Texas, Williams attended Longview High School, where he played for the Longview Lobos high school football team and was teammates with Malcolm Kelly, Chris Ivory, and Robert Henson.
 Williams was a unanimous first-team all-district selection as a senior.
 Longview entered the 2005 UIL playoffs on a 10–0 season record, but lost 14–13 to Nick Florence's South Garland.
-He was also on the track team as a shot putter.
+He was also on the field team as a shot putter.
 Considered a three-star recruit by Rivals.com, Williams was listed as the No. 28 offensive guard prospect in the nation.
 He chose Oklahoma over offers from Louisiana State, Oklahoma State, and Texas A&M.

 College career

 Williams attended the University of Oklahoma, and played for coach Bob Stoops's Oklahoma Sooners football team from 2006 to 2009.
 Playing as a true freshman, Williams became the starter at right tackle just before the Missouri game in late October 2006 after Branndon Braxton went down with a broken leg, then started the last six games of the season.
-Williams played 462 snaps, had 75 knockdowns, and was named to The Sporting News Freshman All-America second-team.
+Williams played 462 snaps, had 75 knockdowns, and was named to The Sporting News Freshman All-American second-team.

 In his sophomore year, Williams saw action in all 14 games and had six starts at right tackle, sharing time with Branndon Braxton.
 As a junior in 2008, he started all 14 games, the first at left tackle and the remaining 13 at right tackle, and registered 131 knockdowns.
 He was part of a dominant 2008 Sooners offensive line that included Duke Robinson, Phil Loadholt, and allowed only 11 sacks all season, the third-lowest total of any team in the country.
 The two teams that finished above them (Air Force and Navy) combined to attempt 231 passes.
 Oklahoma attempted 476, and—featuring quarterback Sam Bradford and running back DeMarco Murray—became the highest-scoring team in the modern era (702 points).